radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 }
 ```

-At this point, you can use the command *rad run* or *rad deploy* to deploy the application to AWS and to Azure.
+At this point, you can use the command `rad run` or `rad deploy` to deploy the application to AWS and to Azure.
 As part of the deployment, Radius will automatically run a Radius [Recipe](https://docs.radapp.io/guides/recipes/overview/) which will create a lightweight Redis container (the default backing store for Dapr State Store) plus a Dapr component configuration.
 So, you don’t even have to setup and configure Dapr or the State Store on either cloud.
 Radius takes care of that for you.

 ## Alternative Approaches

 Hopefully, the information and examples above make clear the power and simplicity of using Radius and Dapr for building cloud agnostic applications.
 To further reinforce that point, let’s think through the experience using other technologies for enabling cloud agnostic applications.
 For example, many developers would package and deploy a Dapr application to Kubernetes using a Helm chart and use Terraform to deploy the application's dependent cloud infrastructure.
 In many cases, deployment of even simple applications may also require Bash scripts for command execution.

 Using Helm charts and Terraform involves several manual steps that Radius automates.
 With Helm, you would typically first create multiple Helm charts to deploy the application container with a Dapr sidecar, Dapr state store, and securely managed cloud provider credentials.
 Then you would use Terraform to provision and manage infrastructure resources on AWS or Azure, requiring managing yet more configuration and tooling.
 Next, to automate execution of commands across Helm, Dapr, and Terraform, you would then create Bash scripts, adding more complexity with additional files to manage.
-In contrast, Radius simplifies this entire process as a part of an application deployment using ‘rad deploy’ as demonstrated above.
+In contrast, Radius simplifies this entire process as a part of an application deployment using `rad deploy` as demonstrated above.

 ## Learn More and Contribute